maliMirkec/markdown-fm/README.md

 ### Version 1.0.0
 - Initial release
-- Support for all PagesCMS field types
+- Support for 12+ field types from PagesCMS
+- Template and partial support
+- ACF-like template functions
 - Block/repeater functionality
-- Media uploader integration
+- WordPress media integration
+- Administrator-only access
-- Clean uninstall functionality
+- Clean uninstall
+- Clear buttons for image and file fields
+- Reset All Data button for clearing all custom fields on a page
+- Confirmation alerts for destructive actions

 ---

-**Inspired by [PagesCMS](https://pagescms.org/docs/)** - A simple, lightweight CMS for static sites.
+**Built with ❤️ for the WordPress community**